HackoDev/maya-platform-frontend/.qoder/repowiki/en/content/Specialist Search Module.md

 - [useInfiniteScroll.ts](file://src/composables/useInfiniteScroll.ts)

 ## Conclusion
-The Specialist Search Module provides a robust and user-friendly interface for discovering AI specialists within the Maya Platform.
+The Specialist Search Module provides a robust and user-friendly interface for discovering AI specialists within the MayaWork.
 The implementation demonstrates effective use of Vue 3's Composition API, Pinia for state management, and TypeScript for type safety.
 Key strengths include the clean separation of concerns, efficient infinite scrolling implementation, and comprehensive error handling.
 The module is well-structured for maintainability and could be extended with additional filtering options, saved searches, or advanced sorting capabilities.
 The current implementation effectively balances functionality with performance, providing a smooth user experience even with larger result sets.